canique/boiler-control-demo/README.md

 # boiler-control-demo
 Example code to set the water temperature of a boiler written in python.
 Can be run on a Raspberry Pi for example.
+Has been successfully tested with a Vaillant ecoTEC Plus.

 # Installation
 Prerequisites: